Why were sweeteners damned in latest study?

 You might think that those who are more concerned about their weight or who are diabetic are more likely to consume sweeteners hence the correlation.
 The researchers however thought about that and have disproved this possible correlation.
 The researchers state that the participants who reported low-calorie sweetener use and did not have obesity at baseline (start of study) had a significantly greater cumulative incidence of obesity than participants who did not use sweeteners.

-So why are sweeteners bad for me?
+So why are sweeteners a bad choice?

-These researchers put it down to artificial sweetener reducing glucose tolerance by disturbing and altering gut flora.
+These researchers put it down to artificial sweeteners reducing glucose tolerance by disturbing and altering gut flora.
 They found that by changing the gut flora, more energy harvesting pathways associated with obesity are activated.

 A safer bet is simply to go easy on sugar.
 Avoid savoury foods with any added sugar or sweeteners, eliminate cereals with added sugars and gradually cut down on the amount of sugar used in baking.
 Go for oat-based biscuits such as Nairn’s which have far less sugar in than most biscuits and select chocolate that has a higher cocoa content.
-In time your palate will adapt and you will end up finding conventional cakes and Cadbury’s chocolate ridiculously sweet!
+In time, your palate will adapt and you will end up finding conventional cakes and Cadbury’s chocolate ridiculously sweet!

 Ref: Chronic Low-Calorie Sweetener Use and Risk of Abdominal Obesity among Older Adults: A Cohort Study (Chia et al, 2016)